Limber Health Introduces Expanded Outcomes Collection Platform > READ MORE

 The good news is you’ve already taken the first step in managing pain–understanding it.
 Studies show that education helps shift your conceptualization of pain from a marker of tissue damage to an indication of your body’s perceived need to protect itself.
 Increasing your knowledge of the science underpinning pain can help motivate you to adjust your everyday behaviors.
 In turn, research shows these minor tweaks of behavior change can help decrease your sensations of pain, disability, and movement restrictions in the long run.

-The bottom line: Pain is a complex and highly individual experience.
+Pain is a complex and highly individual experience.
 Pain resulting from acute injuries will usually subside throughout your rehabilitation.
 Work with your healthcare provider in a chronic pain management plan that addresses physical and mental health and education.